turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 export default VoteModal;
 ```
-## Integrating the built components with App.js
+## Integrating Components into App.js

 Now we need to update our `App.js` file with all the components that we have made so far.